Image credit and thanks: Nine Koepfer

 9. What is so smart about The World Bee Project Hive Network?

 The real “smart” bit is what happens when those monitored hives are connected to the World Hive Network©, which is the world’s first globally coordinated honeybee monitoring initiative.
-By pulling all the information that is coming from hives into one big, global database i.e. The World Hive Network©, we can generate new insights about bee health and its relationship with forage, weather patterns, diseases, parasites, predator species and pesticides.
+By pulling all the information that is coming from hives into one big, global platform i.e. The World Hive Network©, we can generate new insights about bee health and its relationship with forage, weather patterns, diseases, parasites, predator species and pesticides.
 The goal is for beekeepers, farmers, researchers, governments and stakeholders to be able to access a source of data and begin to work together to help protect our bees and our planet.

 10. Where do sensors and data come into play?